gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 6.4.
 Interpret the slope coefficient from the estimated model, remembering the units on the variables.

 6.5.
-Report and interpret the y-intercept from the SLR.
+Report and interpret the $y$-intercept from the SLR.

 6.6.
 Report and interpret the $R^2$ value from the output.
 Show how you can find this value from the original correlation matrix result.